duyhominhnguyen/llama-adaptor-nonlinear/README.md

 ## 🔍 Key Features

-- ✅ Parameter-efficient fine-tuning with linear/non-linear adapter layers
+- ✅ Parameter-efficient fine-tuning with linear/non-linear prompts combined with zero-initialized attention
-- ⚡ Fast convergence on common NLP benchmarks
+- ⚡ Fast convergence on Alpaca dataset
 - 🧩 Modular integration into existing LLAMA architectures
-- 🧠 Supports LoRA, BitFit, and other plug-and-play strategies
-- 📉 State-of-the-art results on Open LLM Benchmark Suite
+- 📉 Outperform the original prefix-tuning method and non-linear prompt further enhance the performance

 ---